 To complete the most comprehensive application, the applicant should be aware of all aspects of the business's bicycle-related activities and efforts.
 We encourage the applicant to consult workplace cyclists to help advise on the business's true environment for cycling.

 Please be certain that the leaders of the business (for example the CEO, CFO, CSR) are consulted before applying.

-The League of American Bicyclists recognizes a newly designated Bicycle Friendly Business℠ with an award and a formal national press announcement.
+The League of American Bicyclists recognizes each designated Bicycle Friendly Business with an award letter, certificate, and a national press announcement.
 Awardees will also be profiled on the League website and in annual publications of winners.

 - Choose a date and location.

 - The League will identify a representative to present the award – the representative may be a League staff person or board member, the head of a local club, a member of the bike industry, or other appropriate person.
 If you have a preference, please let the League staff know.
 The League will provide talking points for the presentation.

 - The League can assist you in developing a press release for your business’s announcement of the award ceremony.
 Most businesses use their communications department to distribute the press release.